jonathaneeckhout/jdungeon/CONTRIBUTING.md

 Use the J.logger Node to write meaningfull logs.
 When running your code it should not bloat the logs but when a crash occurs the logs should indicate what happened.

+### Filenames should match the Rest of the Project

+Scene filenames are Camel case names, same goes for the scripts attached to the scene.

+Classes scripts should have Camel case names as well.

+Scripts without any class are just all lower case names.

 ### Commit Changes

 After making changes, commit them with a meaningful commit message: